 The Over 30 and Teaching Abroad Project

 Most online articles employ broad generalizations to explain the motivations of thousands of older expats teaching abroad.
 I reflected upon my own motivations for teaching abroad and concluded they were anything but simple.
 So, instead of writing why I thought working adults chose to leave their lives behind, I took a different approach.
 I asked several expats over 30 to write an essay explaining why they decided to teach abroad.
-In return, I promised to attempt to take portraits of them.

 To their surprise, few who took place in this project could summarize their decisions with a few words.
 Their decisions to teach abroad were complicated and often fueled by an internal desire that was often difficult for them to pinpoint and explain.
 Most were already successful by some measurement- gainfully employed, master’s degrees, etc. Most also had plans to return to their careers, but a few decided to change careers.
 Some teachers, like myself, are still unsure about their futures, which I discovered is common at any age.